Princeton-Cabernet/SmartCookie/README.md

 	start 1
 	```
 * The commands `start 0` and `start 1` begin the attack, and you should see `pktgen`'s continuous Rx/Tx rates in the `Pktgen:/>` consoles.
 (Note: If the console displays ever get messy, `page main` will reset the display.)
-* In the switch agent's `bf-sde.pm>` console, the command `rate-show` will also show Rx/Tx rates of the attack on the switch (ports `3/0`, `5/0`, and `6/0`). #### FIX ME!
+* In the switch agent's `bf-sde.pm>` console, the command `rate-show` will also show Rx/Tx rates of the attack on the switch (ports `3/0`, `4/0`, `5/0`, and `6/0`).

 **Results for both Experiment 1A and 1B:**
 * To observe the maximum attack rate that SC-HSH and SC-AES can handle before any packet loss, you can play around with increasing the sending attack rate with commands `set 0 rate X` and `set 1 rate X`, with a maximum `X` of 100.
 As long as the Rx/Tx rates observed with `rate-show` in the switch agent match each other, the switch agent is successfully defending against the SYN flood attack packets without any packet loss.
-* SC-HSH can accomplish this up until rates of ~136 Mpps, while SC-AES can only achieve ~52 Mpps.
+* **SC-HSH can accomplish this up until rates of ~136 Mpps, while SC-AES can only achieve ~52 Mpps.**
 * To verify these maximum rates directly, use the following attack rates:
 	* Turn off attack traffic from both `opti1` and `opti2` with `stop 0`.
    	* Max out the sending rates on both ports on `jc4` with `set 0 rate 100` and `set 1 rate 100`.
 Using `rate-show` in the switch console, you should see the combined Tx (response) rate from both ports matches the combined Rx (received) rate at ~37.8 Mpps.
    	* For SC-AES: Turn on the attack from `opti1` with `set 0 rate 1` and `start 0`.
 Refresh the switch counters (`rate-show`), and confirm the Rx/Tx rates still match (it should be ~39 Mpps).
 Try inching the attack rate up on `opti1` with `set 0 rate 5`, and observe that at ~45 Mpps total attack rates the loss on the switch remains 0 (or very close to it).
 Increase the attack rate to ~52 Mpps with `set 0 rate 10` on `opti1`, and observe some now-consistent loss on the Tx rate of the switch (although it should still be a relatively low loss rate).
-Finally, increase the attack rate to ~59 Mpps with `set 0 rate 15` on `opti1`, and observe that the Tx rate on the switch has now dropped consistently and significantly below the Rx rate (the Tx should be about ~53 Mpps), showing that SC-AES has exhausted its maximum defense capacity.
+Finally, increase the attack rate to ~59 Mpps with `set 0 rate 15` on `opti1`, and observe that the Tx rate on the switch has now dropped consistently and significantly below the Rx rate (the Tx should be about ~53 Mpps), showing that SC-AES has reached its maximum defense capacity.
 To see this effect magnified, increase the attack rate to 80 Mpps with `set 0 rate 100` on `opti1`, and observe that the response rate drops to ~41 Mpps, compared to the ~80 Mpps attack rate.
 At this point, the defense is effectively dropping 50% of the traffic it receives without being able to process it.
   	* For SC-HSH: Directly max out the sending rate from `opti1` with `set 0 rate 100` (with `jc4` attack continuing as well).
 You should see that even under an ~80 Mpps attack, the SMARTCOOKIE-HalfSipHash switch agent defends against the attack _without any packet loss_ (the Tx rate closely matching the Rx rate on the switch).
-SC-HSH can achieve this performance up to ~135 Mpps, but unfortunately due to the hardware limitations in our artifact testbed (which is separately operated from the testbed hardware we used in our original experiments), we can only demonstrate attack rates up to XX Mpps.
+SC-HSH can achieve this performance up to ~135 Mpps, but unfortunately due to the hardware limitations in our artifact testbed (which is separately operated from the testbed hardware we used in our original experiments), we can only demonstrate attack rates up to XX Mpps. ### FIX ME!

 ### Experiment 1C and 1D: XDP-HSH and K-SH